Quantitative cone-beam CT reconstruction with polyenergetic scatter model fusion: Evaluation from Simulation

 All methods under test use the Polyquant reconstruction technique \citep{Mason2017b}, with identical TV regularization, allowing a fair comparison between scatter estimation approaches.
 We will thereby refer to the reconstruction method Polyquant--PolySKS only by the scatter estimation method PolySKS.
 The spectra used were equivalent to 100 kVp and 120 kVp tube potentials for the head and pelvis cases respectively, which we equally sampled into 21 energies.
 The spectra were generated using the SpekCalc software \citep{Poludniowski2009c} for a tungsten anode at $30^\circ$.
-The system operators $\boldsymbol{\Phi}$ and $\boldsymbol{\Phi}^T$ were implemented as separable footprint projections \citep{Balter2011} within the Michigan Image Reconstruction Toolbox in \textsc{Matlab}.
-The methods we will use for comparison are: \begin{itemize} \item \textit{Scatter free}: we have entirely removed all scatter from the numerical data, which represents the gold standard of any scatter mitigation method. \item \textit{No correction}: scatter is included in the measurements, but no attempt is made to correct it, to show the extent of scatter induced artefacts and represents the `worst case'. \item \textit{Pre-fASKS}: Polyquant with pre-calculated fASKS calculated according to (\ref{equ:fasks}), applied iteratively to the measurements 10 times.
+The system operators $\boldsymbol{\Phi}$ and $\boldsymbol{\Phi}^T$ were implemented as separable footprint projections \citep{Balter2011} within the Michigan Image Reconstruction Toolbox \citep{Fessler} in \textsc{Matlab}.
+The methods we will use for comparison are: \begin{itemize} \item \textit{Scatter free}: we have entirely removed all scatter from the numerical data, which represents the gold standard of any scatter mitigation method. \item \textit{No correction}: scatter is included in the measurements, but no attempt is made to correct it, to show the extent of scatter induced artifacts and represents the `worst case'. \item \textit{Pre-fASKS}: Polyquant with pre-calculated fASKS calculated according to (\ref{equ:fasks}), applied iteratively to the measurements 10 times.
 For fairness, we refit all parameters to the same simulated water slabs as were used to inform the PolySKS parameters in Table~\ref{tab:parameters}.
 For the perturbation factors, we used the same edge factor as presented in the original publication \citep{Sun2010}, and used $\gamma=0.04$ and $\gamma=0.03$ for the head and pelvis cases respectively, selected to give the best fitting against our elliptical shift data used to fit $k_\mathrm{edge}$. \item \textit{Int-fASKS}: an identical scatter model and parameters as in \textit{Pre-fASKS}, but performed at each iteration using the forward scatter factor (\ref{equ:classic_for}) in place of its approximation in (\ref{equ:pre_forward}).
-This does not exploit either the spectral information nor the electron density. \item \textit{PolySKS}: our proposed polyenergetic integrated scatter model as detailed in Section~\ref{sec4:poly_scat_model} to give Polyquant--PolySKS, according to parameters given in Table~\ref{tab:parameters}. \end{itemize} For each method, we performed 10 epochs in the head case and 20 epochs for the pelvis.
+This does not exploit either the spectral information nor the electron density. \item \textit{PolySKS}: our proposed polyenergetic integrated scatter model as detailed in Section~\ref{sec4:poly_scat_model} to give Polyquant--PolySKS, according to parameters given in Table~\ref{tab:parameters}. \end{itemize} Additionally, we provide a comparison to a hardware based estimation approach using a beam stop array. which is detailed in Section~\ref{sec:bsa}.
+For each method, we performed 10 epochs in the head case and 20 epochs for the pelvis.
 It seemed the lower amount of attenuating material in the head case meant these methods convergence significantly faster.